daniilyurlov1-cell/shiw-charactersystem/README.md

 # shiw-charactersystem
 This is 2 script what u can use free to make cloth like item and get character creation.
-Only For RSG Framework *Need to add this items in rsg-core
+Only For RSG Framework DON'T RENAME RESOURCES THIS NEED FOR CORRECT INTEGRATION WITH OTHERS SCRIPT ON RSG *Need to add this items in rsg-core
 ```
 -- ============================================================